DineshRaj74/DiMart-/README.md

 - Order Management

 ## Technologies Used
-- Frontend: HTML, CSS, JavaScript / React
+- Frontend: HTML, CSS, JavaScript
-- Backend: Node.js / Python
+- Backend: Java
-- Database: MySQL / MongoDB
+- Database: MySQL

 ## Purpose
 This project was developed as part of learning full stack web development.